jasperf/vue-projects/README.md

 Vue.component('example', require('./components/Example.vue'));
 ```

-The component does a basic `mounted` test.
+The component does a basic `mounted` test loading some data and recording a succes mount in the console.
 ### Laravel Backend
 This demo uses Axios as part of a Laravel application So a full fledged Laravel setup is used here.
 Axios fills the array with data from the Larvel Route skills at `routes/web.php`: